Goulston Street graffito: Interpretation

 A contemporaneous explanation was offered by Robert D'Onston Stephenson, a journalist and writer supposedly interested in the occult and black magic.
 In an article (signed "One Who Thinks He Knows") in the Pall Mall Gazette of 1 December 1888, Stephenson concluded from the overall sentence construction, the double negative, the double definite article "the Juwes are the men", and the unusual misspelling that the Ripper was most probably French.
 Stephenson claimed that an "uneducated Englishman" or "ignorant Jew" was unlikely to misspell "Jew", whereas it was similar to the French juives.
 He excluded French-speaking Swiss and Belgians from his suspicions because "the idiosyncrasy of both those nationalities is adverse to this class of crime.
 On the contrary, in France, the murdering of prostitutes has long been practised, and has been considered to be almost peculiarly a French crime."
 This claim was disputed by a native French speaker in a letter to the editor of that same publication that ran on 6 December.

 Author Stephen Knight suggested that "Juwes" referred not to "Jews", but to Jubela, Jubelo and Jubelum, the three killers of Hiram Abiff, a semi-legendary figure in Freemasonry, and furthermore, that the message was written by the killer (or killers) as part of a Masonic plot.
 There is no evidence that anyone prior to Knight had ever referred to those three figures by the term "Juwes".
 Knight's suggestion was used in fictional treatments of the murders, such as the film Murder by Decree, and the graphic novel From Hell by Alan Moore and Eddie Campbell and the film of the same name starring Johnny Depp.

-In addition to the confusion over the exact wording and meaning of the phrase, and whether it was written by the murderer or not, author and former homicide detective Trevor Marriott raised another possibility: the piece of apron may not necessarily have been dropped by the murderer on his way back to the East End from Mitre Square.
+In addition to the confusion over the exact wording and meaning of the phrase, and whether it was written by the murderer or not, author Trevor Marriott raised another possibility: the piece of apron may not necessarily have been dropped by the murderer on his way back to the East End from Mitre Square.
 The victim herself might have used it as a sanitary towel, and dropped it on her way from the East End to Mitre Square.
 In Marriott's own words, it is an explanation that "many experts will regard as unbelievable".